polynetwork/dev-docs/FAQ/template.md

    </div>
    <div id="collapse22" class="collapse" aria-labelledby="heading22">
     <div class="card-body">
-A: <li>The liquidity shown in "Max available amount" refers to the liquidity availbale for all users, not your share of the liquidity.
+A: <li>The liquidity shown in "Max available amount" refers to the liquidity available for all users, not your share of the liquidity.
 If there are several users initiating large transactions at the same time, the liquidity might be insufficient for all transactions.</li>
 <li>It happens mostly when the amount you transfer is close to the max available amount.
 Under this circumstance, Poly Network will contact the relevant project to get them to add liquidity as soon as possible.</li>
       </div>
     </div>